adjjn/Data-Structures-Algorithms/README.md

 Data structures and algorithms are fundamental concepts in computer science that deal with organizing and processing data efficiently.

-Here's a brief overview:
+Here's a brief overview of Data Structures:

-Data Structures:

 Arrays: A collection of elements stored at contiguous memory locations.